vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 190 commits since the previous release, including 71 fixes.
+More than 193 commits since the previous release, including 71 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Thu Apr 24 02:44:11 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Fri Apr 25 02:44:06 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER